-First-year students will pre-enroll online for fall courses in mid-July via Student Center.
-You will need to have internet access for a few hours, one day, during this time.
+First-year students will pre-enroll online for fall courses in late July (subject to change) via Student Center.

-Beginning in early May 2018, Engineering Advising will send weekly emails throughout the summer with helpful information and considerations to guide you through a planning process for your fall course selection.
-Additionally, detailed information and step-by-step instructions about how to select your courses and pre-enroll in them will be provided to you prior to July, before the start of pre-enroll.
+Beginning in early May 2020, Engineering Advising will send weekly emails throughout the summer to first-year students with helpful information and considerations to guide you through a planning process for your fall course selection.
+Additionally, detailed information and step-by-step instructions about how to select your courses and pre-enrolling in them will be provided to you prior to July, before the start of pre-enroll.

 Detailed information, guidelines and step-by-step instructions for selecting and pre-enrolling in fall courses will be available on this page in early July.